- Home

 Curriculum Intent

-Students in Drama will develop a deep knowledge of the key practitioners, historical, political, and sociological context necessary to foster a love of drama and theatre.
-This will instill within students the confidence to take part in and understand the importance of performance whether it is acting or design.
+As students progress at Beacon, they will develop a deep knowledge of the key practitioners, historical, political, and sociological context necessary to foster a love of drama and theatre.
+This will instil within students the confidence to take part in and understand the importance of performance, helping them to shape their own voice and giving them autonomy over topics they are passionate about.

-Theatre explores a wide range of context; social, historical, and political.
-Drama at Beacon considers the history of theatre to be of great importance when recognising the progression of theatre as a subject.
+At Beacon we consider the history of theatre to be of great importance when recognising the progression of theatre as a subject.
 We proudly study a range of plays dating back to Ancient Greece right through to modern disciplines of style and structure.
-Students will approach the world of Drama as performer, director, and designer in a rigorous practical, hands-on way, which is carefully scaffolded to embed and deepen their theoretical and contextual understanding of the ways in which drama works.
+Our curriculum continues to evolve as our school does, exploring rich and diverse cultures to ensure students leave being world ready.
+Students will approach the world of Drama as performers, director, and designer in a rigorous practical, hands-on way, which is carefully scaffolded to embed and deepen their theoretical and contextual understanding of the ways in which drama works.

 General Documents |